Alf Tande-Petersen: Business

 Tande-Petersen also had a foray into restaurant ownership.
 Together with two friends, he started the company Tande-P Drift in 2000 and opened restaurants in Trondheim, Verdalsøra, Lillestrøm, Kragerø and Oslo and two in Vormsund.
 The company went bankrupt in January 2003.
 The restaurant in Trondheim was taken over by another of his companies, Skauum Drift.
 Lawyer Gunnar Kvamme was chairman, but he backed out in September the same year, and Tande-Petersen had to take over.
 That company too went bankrupt, but because of Tande-Petersen's short time as chairman, he was not indicted.

 Tande-Petersen has another, eponymously named company, into which the money from his book sales, writing and show performances goes.

 Personal life

-He grew up in Frøya, moved to Trondheim at the age of twelve, and resides in Vormsund.
+He grew up in Frøya Municipality, moved to the city of Trondheim at the age of twelve, and resides in Vormsund.
 He also spends some of his time writing at a cabin in Fjällbacka, Sweden.
 He is married and has three children, and is also an uncle of skier Petter Tande.
 In 2008 Tande-Petersen called for celebrities to unveil more of their private life to the media.
 The logic was that a celebrity himself enters people's private sphere through the television screen or other media.
 Tande-Petersen had experienced intense media pressure after his involvement in the bankruptcy.